dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 - On SQL Server, a trailing query-level hint (for example, `OPTION (HASH JOIN)`)
 - On SQL Server, an `ORDER BY` clause that isn't used with `OFFSET 0` OR `TOP 100 PERCENT` in the `SELECT` clause

 SQL Server doesn't allow composing over stored procedure calls, so any attempt to apply additional query operators to such a call will result in invalid SQL.
-Use <xref:System.Linq.Enumerable.AsEnumerable%2A> or <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsAsyncEnumerable%2A> right after <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> or <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> to make sure that EF Core doesn't try to compose over a stored procedure.
+Use <xref:System.Linq.Enumerable.AsEnumerable*> or <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsAsyncEnumerable*> right after <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> or <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw*> to make sure that EF Core doesn't try to compose over a stored procedure.

 ## Change Tracking

-Queries that use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> or <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> follow the exact same change tracking rules as any other LINQ query in EF Core.
+Queries that use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> or <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw*> follow the exact same change tracking rules as any other LINQ query in EF Core.
 For example, if the query projects entity types, the results are tracked by default.

 The following example uses a SQL query that selects from a Table-Valued Function (TVF), then disables change tracking with the call to [`AsNoTracking`](xref:core/querying/tracking#no-tracking-queries):